Skip to main content

 What file types are supported?

-What happens if vendors make updates to file specifications?
+What happens if vendors update file specifications?